 This coverage is used to pay for medical bills for anyone inside your RV and any damage to your RV if you’re involved in an accident that wasn’t your fault and the other driver doesn’t have sufficient auto insurance coverage to cover the claim.

 Let’s say your RV is $75,000.
 Many drivers will certainly not have enough property damage liability to repair your rig if it’s totaled.
-Plus even the cosmetic damage to RVs could easily tip the scale at tens of thousands of dollars.
+Plus even the cosmetic damage, such as delamination of roof damage, to RVs could easily tip the scale at tens of thousands of dollars.

 Let’s say your $75,000 RV was hit and sustained enough damage to be considered totaled.
 If the other driver only has $30,000 in property damage liability (many states legally require much less), that means there’s another $45,000 floating in the air.
 Sure, you could sue the other driver for the money, but that will take years and you may never get it.